aka The Inquisitor

 1692 in Toledo, Spain at the height of the Inquisition.
 The beautiful and kind-hearted baker’s wife Maria Alvarez is arrested as a witch when she inadvertently cries out in horror at the public whipping of a child.
 As Maria’s husband Antonio tries to save her, Tomas Torquemada, the infamous head of the Inquisition, determines to punish Maria with torture for the desire she inflames in him.

 Director Stuart Gordon first came to attention with the black comedy splatter classic Re-Animator (1985) and has since maintained an uneven directorial career.
 (See bottom of page for Stuart Gordon’s other films).
 An adaptation of Edgar Allan Poe’s The Pit and the Pendulum (1842) was a long-time project of Gordon’s.
-Gordon had earlier attempted to mount a production that would have starred Peter O’Toole as Torquemada.
-Considering the torturedness of the character here, this surely would have been Peter O’Toole’s wildest role, but the project was cancelled in pre-production.
+Gordon had earlier attempted to mount a production that would have starred Peter O’Toole as Torquemada along with Sherilyn Fenn and Billy Dee Williams.
+Considering the torturedness of the character here, this surely would have been Peter O’Toole’s wildest role, but the project was cancelled in pre-production when Vestron Pictures filed for bankruptcy.
+The project was subsequently picked up with a $2 million budget by Charles and Albert Band, for whom Gordon had made Re-Animator.

 The original Edgar Allan Poe short story is a psychological work wherein an unnamed character lies in darkness in a dungeon as the titular pendulum swings slowly downwards over a period of days.
 The most we learn about the character is that he was placed there by The Inquisition.
 All film adaptations of The Pit and the Pendulum have to invent an entire backstory to this single scene in order to bring the piece up to feature length – or more commonly they transplant the pendulum into an entirely different context.